ekdms95/VirtualProtectHookBypass/README.md

 Bypass WinAPI Hook via Directly syscall

-How can Directly Syscall ?
--> Just Copy Function via using assembly
+How can Directly Syscall ? -> Copy Function via using assembly

 Just directly syscalling ZwProtectVirtualMemory instead of calling the export to syscall in ntdll.dll.